vantainguyen/CodeExam_AthenaAI/README.md

 ## Limitations
 - This script has two following limitations:
     <br clear="left">
-1. The confusion matrix has not been saved.
+1. The confusion matrix plot has not been saved.
     <br clear="left">
     Solution: Adding plt.savefig(path_to_save) to the plot_confusion_matrix function from utils.py to save the plot in path_to_save.
     <br clear="left">